- Building America Technology-to-Market Roadmaps Request for Information: Deadline April 30, 2015

 Partnership for Advanced Residential Retrofit

-The Partnership for Advanced Residential Retrofit (PARR), led by the Gas Technology Institute (GTI), represents a unique collaboration between leaders in building science research and energy efficiency program design and implementation.
-Since 2009, the team’s goal has been to increase the
+The Partnership for Advanced Residential Retrofit (PARR), led by the Gas Technology Institute (GTI), represents a unique collaboration between leaders in building science research and energy-efficiency program design and implementation.
+Since 2009, the team’s goal has been to increase the quality and uptake of residential retrofits by demonstrating innovative, scalable, and cost-effective solutions that enable market transformation.
+Specifically, the team focuses on cold climates and a systems-based approach to integrating heating and cooling advancements with sound building shell principles.
+Thus, a significant share of PARR’s research has been devoted to the study of forced-air systems, duct distribution systems, ventilation, and combustion air.

 In addition to GTI, PARR’s research and development capacity is amplified by the Illinois Sustainable Technology Center, Elevate Energy, and the Midwest Energy Efficiency Alliance.
 Together they wield more than 100 years of combined experience in residential building energy efficiency, encompassing critical roles in regional weatherization training, Home Performance with ENERGY STAR® program coordination, multifamily building research, and heating, ventilating, and air-conditioning (HVAC) systems research.
 Larry Brand, PARR team lead, says, "PARR brings together program expertise, building scientists, field implementation, laboratory testing, codes and standards, and an interconnected network of professionals in a unique way.
 The team has been pleased to collaborate with other Building America teams and numerous industry partners to address some of the larger questions in the retrofit community."